Professorial Research Fellow

 Thirty years ago, the World Wide Web launched as an open, common, universal infrastructure that anyone with a computer and a modem could use to communicate, publish and access information.
 In recent years, however, it has radically diverged from the values upon which it was founded, and it is now dominated by a number of platform companies, whose business models and services generate huge profits.

 As the remaining half of the world’s population comes online, we will need digital infrastructures that promote and support human flourishing, individual autonomy and self-determination in our emerging digital societies.
 To do this we will need to redesign the fundamental information architectures which underpin the web, and deploy new legal and regulatory infrastructures.
-We use the term architecture to evoke the notion of a carefully designed structure that may be technical or regulatory, a software system or a social process.
+We use the term architecture to evoke the notion of a carefully designed structure that may be technical or regulatory, a software system, a social process, or typically a combination of all of these.

 Our work is organised around four themes:

 We wish to empower people with their data, allowing users to control, manage, maintain and use their personal data towards their goals, objectives and preferences.
-We have established a radical new technical approach - backwards-compatible with the existing web - that enables web users to self-host their data.
+We have established a radical new technical approach - backwards-compatible with the existing web - that enables web users to control the hosting of their data.
 In addition, we will further develop methods, tools and techniques to understand and control the flow of data prototype from apps and devices they use.

 We will develop a range of privacy-preserving machine learning (PPML) methods that will mean AI training can be decentralised, enabling data to be processed locally, rather than in large, centralised data centres.
 Processing data in a way that maintains user privacy, prevents subversion of the results whilst still extracting wider collective value.